Woodcarving Opportunities

 Left to right: Jim Phipps, Roman Chernikov, Jordan Makower, Jack Thompson.

-• Nearby Wood Carving Clubs
+• Nearby Woodcarving Clubs

 California Carvers Guild – Locations of all California Carvers Guild (CCG) Chapters